centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

   category: docs
 ---

+# Introduction

 The SOAP API is built to integrate with ERP systems and communicates via XML.

 ## SOAP API introduction

-This link contains all operations and XML structures of the API, made from the WSDL definition: (https://docs.centra.com/soap/index.php)
+This link contains all operations and XML structures of the API, made from the WSDL definition: [https://docs.centra.com/soap/index.php](https://docs.centra.com/soap/index.php)

 ### ID Conversion Table